PFTL/website/content/blog/13_storing_data.rst

 .. code-block:: python

-    data = np.colum_stack((x, y))
+    data = np.column_stack((x, y))
     np.savetxt('AA_data.dat', data)

 Check the file again, you will see that you have the x values on the column on the left and the y values on the other.
-This is easier to read and, as we will see later, allows you to do partial reads.
+A file like this is easier to read and, as we will see later, allows you to do partial reads.
 However, there is something very important missing.
 If someone opens the file, there is no information on what each column means.
-The easy solution in this case is to add a header describing each column:
+The easier solution in this case is to add a header describing each column:

 .. code-block:: python